williamconvertino/Cell-Simulation-Application/doc/DESIGN.md

 * outputting relevant data and updating it as the state of the game changes

 #### Other Features not yet Done
+These are features that are not yet done but would be easy to add:

-One thing we did not implement is showing the property values from the SIM file on the display.
+* One thing we did not implement is showing the property values from the SIM file on the display.
 If we were to do this, all we would have to do is pass the property values from the LogicController class, where they are parsed, into the Controller class so that the Controller could pass it to the Display and the Display could create text for the property values.

-We also did not implement using image files for the cell states instead of just colors, but this would be easy as well.
+* We also did not implement using image files for the cell states instead of just colors, but this would be easy as well.
 You would just pass the filepath parsed in LogicController over to Controller and have it pass the image over to the Display.
 The Display would have to update the COLOR_MAP variable to use the values from Controller, so we would have to remove the hardcoded colors that are in there right now.

-We did not implement the user being able to choose which grid edge policy they wanted for the simulation.
+* We did not implement the user being able to choose which grid edge policy they wanted for the simulation.
 All this would require is a new button in the ButtonManager class and on the event that the button is clicked, it would need to call a new method in the LogicController which makes the grid take in the new grid type and create a grid instance of the specific edge policy.